Free Consultation

 Participation is always voluntary.

-Every young person who comes to ANASAZI chooses for himself/herself/themselves whether or not to participate.
+Every young person who comes to Anasazi chooses for himself/herself/themselves whether or not to participate.
 Our commitment to this principle is unwavering.
-ANASAZI does not transport children against their will.
-Instead we counsel each family to discuss ANASAZI openly and honestly while also providing their child with other options.
+Anasazi does not transport children against their will.
+Instead we counsel each family to discuss Anasazi openly and honestly while also providing their child with other options.
 This is a great first step for parents to rebuild their child’s trust.

-Those deciding to participate in our program do so because ANASAZI focuses on a new beginning rather than past behaviors.
+Those deciding to participate in our program do so because Anasazi focuses on a new beginning rather than past behaviors.
 It offers freedom and adventure and requires parents to participate fully.
-Once here, ANASAZI’s field staff works to build trust.
-Then, it’s up to participants to decide whether or not they are ready to travel to the ANASAZI trail.
+Once here, Anasazi’s field staff works to build trust.
+Then, it’s up to participants to decide whether or not they are ready to travel to the Anasazi trail.

 Safety and Supervision